Grant Gillary is Senior Distinguished Engineer at Capital One.

 With his Hertz Fellowship, Grant completed a PhD in computational neuroscience at the Johns Hopkins University School of Medicine.
 He worked in the laboratory for computational neuroscience under Professor Ernst Niebur developing models of cortical feedback in the early visual areas of the primate.
 He was particularly interested in the computational mechanisms that comprise attention, binding and visual stability.

 He completed his PhD in April of 2017 and began working for Booz Allen Hamilton.
-He currently works as a senior data scientist in the Data Solutions and Machine Intelligence group.

 2005, Fulbright Scholar, Fulbright U.S. Student Program